Hussainajhar8/tech257_sparta_app/BLOB.md

 - **Redundancy Options**: Blob storage offers redundancy options to ensure data durability.
 The Locally Redundant Storage (LRS) option is cost-effective, storing three copies of data locally within a region for redundancy.

+### Difference Between Blob Storage and File System

+- **Blob Storage**: Data in Blob Storage is organized in a flat hierarchy.
+It comprises a storage account, which can hold multiple containers, and each container can store an unlimited number of blobs (files).
+There are no traditional folders or directories, and blobs are accessed via unique URLs.

+- **File System**: Operating systems like Linux, Windows, or Mac use a hierarchical structure with directories (folders) containing files.
+Navigation through directories is required to locate specific files.

+### Advantages and Disadvantages of Blob Storage

+**Advantages**:

+- **Scalability**: Blob Storage can scale to handle massive volumes of data efficiently.
+- **Accessibility**: Data stored in Blob Storage can be accessed from anywhere with an internet connection.
+- **Durability**: Blob Storage offers high durability, ensuring data integrity even in the face of hardware failures.
+- **Cost-Effectiveness**: It can be more cost-effective than maintaining an on-premises storage infrastructure.

+**Disadvantages**:

+- Blob Storage may lack certain features compared to traditional file systems in specific use cases.
+- It may require some time to understand and adapt to Blob Storage, especially for users accustomed to traditional file systems.
+- Blob Storage relies on internet connection which could be a blocker.

+### Different Tiers in Blob Storage

+- **Hot Access Tier**: Designed for frequently accessed data, offering higher storage costs but lower access costs.
+- **Cool Access Tier**: Optimized for infrequently accessed data, featuring lower storage costs but higher access costs.
+- **Archive Access Tier**: Tailored for rarely accessed data stored over extended periods, providing the lowest storage costs but highest access costs.

+### Parts of Azure Blob Storage

+- **Account**: The primary storage account created in Azure, serving as a container for all stored data.
+- **Container**: Within the storage account, users can create multiple containers, each acting as a bucket to store blobs.
+- **Blob**: Actual files uploaded to Blob Storage, which can include various types of data.

 ## Installation

 To interact with Azure blob storage, you'll need to install the Azure CLI on your VM.
 Use the following command: